Wedding Photography at Islington Town Hall

 The newly married couple exited the Mayor’s Parlour after their ceremony.
 Note the stunning wooden surround around the door.

 The newlyweds step out onto Upper Street’s town hall steps.
 On the other side of the road, you can see the Vineyard pub, a popular meeting spot for guests and the groom to assemble before the ceremony due to the proximity.
-I have started several wedding days photographing at that venue.

 Islington Town Hall allows confetti on the steps outside, which always makes for a great wedding photography sequence.